 Mission Statement

-To implement these principles and ideals, we are taking the following steps with the intention of promoting lasting change and transformation:
+We are taking the following steps with the intention of promoting lasting change and transformation:

 • We are examining and, as necessary, updating our department’s search processes to ensure that we utilize the best practices in equitable hiring.